Dreame L40s Ultra

 • Both products have carpet detection.

-• Both products do not get stuck.
+• Both products are designed not to get stuck.

-• Both products have washable filters.
+• Both products include washable filters.

 • Both products automatically adjust their height.